// SerpApi Alternative

 No Surprise Throttling

 Hourly caps and opaque rate limits have a way of showing up mid-launch.
-DataBlue gives you high, predictable concurrency and a flat 1-request-equals-1-credit model — no premium multipliers hiding in the fine print.
+DataBlue keeps concurrency and endpoint credit weights visible from the active plan and public catalog before you run.

 // The Cost Gap